-Drunk driving causes serious injury and even death to Hoosiers too often.
-Goodin Abernathy LLP is experienced in handling personal injury cases on behalf of individuals injured or killed by drunk or impaired drivers.
+Sadly, drunk driving causes serious driving accidents and kills Hoosiers all too often.
+Goodin Abernathy LLP is experienced in handling personal injury cases for individuals injured or killed by drunk or impaired drivers.
 Click here to schedule your free consultation with one of our lawyers.

 Operating a Vehicle While Intoxicated (OVWI) is the Indiana legal term for drunk driving.
 It is illegal to operate a vehicle with a blood alcohol concentration (BAC) over 0.08%.
-BAC is the amount of alcohol in an individual’s body, measured by the weight of the alcohol in a volume of blood.
+The “BAC” means the amount of alcohol in an individual’s body, measured by the weight of the alcohol in a volume of blood.
 The BAC limit determines the maximum amount of alcohol that can be consumed before it is illegal to operate a motor vehicle on a public road.
 There are a number of ways to test an individual’s BAC.
-The most common method used by law enforcement officers is the breath testing device, which measures the alcohol level in the breath from the lungs.
+The most common methods used by law enforcement officers include breath testing devices known as the roadside portable breathalyzer or the certified breathalyzer machine.
+These devices both measure breath alcohol.
 BAC can also be determined by drawing blood and measuring the amount of alcohol in the blood itself.
 Blood alcohol concentration is directly correlated with the degree of impairment an individual displays when driving after drinking.
 Although an individual may not exhibit gross signs of inebriation, he/she is nevertheless impaired, even at a BAC level lower than that allowed by most state laws.

 The National Highway Transportation Safety Administration (NHTSA) reports: